-Though it may sound counter-intuitive, eating snow is not the same as drinking water.
+Yes, eating snow dehydrates you.
+Though it may sound counter-intuitive, eating snow will not produce the same results.
 When you eat snow or ice, you are consuming water in a solid form & you need to melt it down first which will require energy.
 When you are sick or dehydrated, your system is already overloaded.
-Your body will need more fluids to convert ice into water, ultimately eating snow leads to dehydration.
+Your body will need more fluids to convert ice into water, ultimately eating snow dehydrates you.

 In addition, the structure of snow is such that, as it falls, it tends to catch air pollutants and other toxins present in the environment.
 By the time snow reaches the ground, it becomes totally unsafe for consumption.